-As with every accessory which is mounted or attached to any sort of weapon, the first question you have to ask is: what will I be using this weapon / accessory for?
+As with every accessory which is mounted or attached to any sort of weapon, the first question you have to ask is: what will I be using this weapon/accessory for?
 What is the idea, the objective, behind my owning this weapon – be it an M16, Spyderco knives, or anything else?
 And, why do I need this particular accessory?

-In order to answer those questions, you need to consider things like the supposed range of engagement, the identity (human / animal / vehicle) of the perpetrator, the terrain of the encounter.
+In order to answer those questions, you need to consider things like the supposed range of engagement, the identity (human/ animal/vehicle) of the perpetrator, the terrain of the encounter.
 Practicality, aesthetics, and usability are also things to think about.
 All of these things are important.
 When it comes to picking optics, remember that no single scope can do it all.

 If you know, for a fact, that you plan on using this weapon defensively, it usually means that the engagement will occur within 100 yards.
 In that case, do you need to get a very advanced scope, with all kinds of advanced capabilities?
 Probably not.
-You could easily go with a variety of optics such as lasers, lights, and other kinds of visual enhancers that do not necessarily have a great magnifying effect, but that get the job done at 50-100 yards.
+You could easily go with a variety of optics such as lasers, lights, and other kinds of visual enhancers that do not necessarily have a great magnifying effect, but that gets the job done at 50-100 yards.

 If, however, you feel you would like to have the option of making the shot count, from over 100 yards away, you should probably go with a regular scope (and I use that term loosely), without anything fancy on it or in it.
 A regular scope (1-2 power) is enough for those distances.
 It will probably be a good basis from which to launch defensive action, and it still gives you the option of firing at short ranges.
 Just because you have a scope mounted on top of your weapon, does not mean that the firearm becomes useless for close quarter battles (CQB).

 As far as ranges go, for the sake of this post: 0 – 50 or 100 yards will be considered short range.
 100 – 300 will be mid-range.
 300 and up will be considered long range.
-This is all somewhat subjective, because people’s eyes work differently.
+This is all somewhat subjective because people’s eyes work differently.
 Some people will be able to spot a lot more at short range than others, so they will see no need for a scope at those distances.
-Others will insist that it is an advantage that should not be passed up, and that it is an integral part of preparedness and home defense.
+Others will insist that it is an advantage that should not be passed up and that it is an integral part of preparedness and home defense.
 Both ideas are valid.

 Other considerations should be weight and cost.
 For instance, if you know you will be using this rifle at close ranges, and at situations where there is no real need for a very tough scope, you can do very well with a 1-4 power scope.
-That kinds of scope can cost even less than $100.
+That kind of scope can cost even less than $100.
 Other scopes, which are more heavy-duty oriented, can cost more than $1000.
 The differences are sometimes not worth the money, and it all comes back to that initial question of use.
 The M16 is very lightweight, and the last thing you want to do is take a light weapon and burden it (and yourself) with a heavy, oftentimes-unnecessary scope.

 Positioning and eye relief are also very important.
-Eye relief is essentially the range of distance between your eye and the scope’s eye piece, which provides a clear and sharp image of the target.
+Eye relief is essentially the range of distance between your eye and the scope’s eyepiece, which provides a clear and sharp image of the target.
 Ideally, you would want a scope that can give you a good view of your target, regardless of where you are positioned along the stock of the rifle.

 Some scopes have very short eye relief, and they require the shooter to pull back or lean forward across the stock.
 Obviously, this is not what we want.
 It wastes time and energy that would be better spent firing at the target.
 Some scopes have predefined eye relief distances, but most have some kind of a range, measured in inches.

-Other factors to consider: brightness and clarity of the glass.
+Other factors to consider include brightness and clarity of the glass.
 Good quality glass will cost money.
 Good glass is usually on scopes starting at the $1000 point.
 That is not to say that there are no cheaper scopes with good glass, it only means that, on average, you won’t find really good glass in those scopes.
 The high-quality glass offers different coatings, reduced glare, better light collection (which is crucial at night).
 The important thing that you need to constantly keep in your head is: what is my target?
 Again, this is THE question.
 What will I be using it for?
 And when?
 Day, night, dusk, dawn?
 In any situation, these optic aids are here to allow the shooter to do one thing – identify the target.
 That is it.
 They serve no other purpose, even if you happen to find another purpose!

 I’ve Got You in My Sights